Free Company Let Tenancy Agreement Template UK

 6. Security Deposit: Amount and conditions for the return of the security deposit at the end of the lease.

-7. Insurance Requirements: Any insurance obligations, such as liability insurance or property insurance, that the tenant must adhere to.
+7. Insurance Requirements: The tenant must adhere to any insurance obligations, such as liability insurance or property insurance.

 8. Renewal Options: If applicable, details about options for renewing the lease.